Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 Enterprise Custom Unlimited users, SSO, API, SLA

-The free plan is genuinely useful for solopreneurs and freelancers who want to test before buying.
-It's not neutered the way some free tiers are — you can actually get a real feel for what the tool does.
+The free plan is genuinely useful for solopreneurs and freelancers who need to test before buying.
+It's not crippled the way some free tiers are — you can actually get a feel for what the tool does.

 Best For